bokornovska/Guess-A-Number-Project-JS/README.md

-# Guess-A-Number-Project-JS
+# GuessANumber
-This is a simple "Guess A Number" game.
+This is a simple console game - "Guess a number"